U.N. says won’t play a part in Iraqi Kurdish referendum

-BAGHDAD The United Nations said on Thursday it will not have a role in the Iraqi Kurdish referendum on independence planned to be held in September.
+BAGHDAD (Reuters) - The United Nations said on Thursday it will not have a role in the Iraqi Kurdish referendum on independence planned to be held in September.

 The United Nations Assistance Mission in Iraq (UNAMI) said in a statement released on Thursday that "it has no intention to be engaged in any way or form as concerns the referendum, to be held on 25 September".